TensorNet: Cartesian Tensor Representations for Efficient Learning of Molecular Potentials: Experiments and results

 \section{Experiments and results}

 We refer the reader to the Appendix (section A.3) for further training, data set and experimental details.

 \textbf{QM9: Chemical diversity.} To assess TensorNet's accuracy in the prediction of energy-related molecular properties with a training set of varying chemical composition we used QM9 \cite{qm9}.
-We trained TensorNet to predict: $U_0$, the internal energy of the molecule at 0 K; $U$, the internal energy at 298.15 K; $H$, the enthalpy, also at 298.15 K; and $G$, the free energy at 298.15 K. Results can be found in Table 1, which show that TensorNet outperforms Allegro's \cite{allegro} previous state-of-the-art accuracy for $U_0$, $U$ and $H$, while for $G$ the difference in MAE is 0.3 meV.
+We trained TensorNet to predict: $U_0$, the internal energy of the molecule at 0 K; $U$, the internal energy at 298.15 K; $H$, the enthalpy, also at 298.15 K; and $G$, the free energy at 298.15 K. Results can be found in Table 1, which show that TensorNet outperforms Allegro \cite{allegro}, and MACE \cite{mace2} on $U_0$, $U$ and $H$.
 Remarkably, this is achieved with $23\%$ of Allegro's parameter count.
-Furthermore, TensorNet uses only scalar, vector and rank-2 tensor features, as opposed to Allegro, which uses also their parity counterparts.
-Invariant or Cartesian vector equivariant models have significantly larger errors, pointing to the fact that the inclusion of higher-rank tensors makes a substantial difference in terms of accuracy.
+Furthermore, TensorNet uses only scalar, vector and rank-2 tensor features, as opposed to Allegro, which uses also their parity counterparts, and without the need of explicitly taking into account many-body terms as done in MACE.

-\textbf{rMD17: Conformational diversity.} We also benchmarked TensorNet on rMD17 \cite{rmd17}, the revised version of MD17 \cite{sgdml, Chmiela}, a data set of small organic molecules in which energies and forces were obtained by running molecular dynamics simulations with DFT.
-In this case, we can evaluate TensorNet's performance in the prediction of energy and forces on systems with fixed chemical composition displaying conformational changes.